delonnewman/activerecord-pull/README.md

 ## Why?

-Modeling [trees](tree) and [ontologies](ontology) are and excercise in relational database design when using a SQL database.
+Modeling [trees][tree] and [ontologies][ontology] are and excercise in relational database design when using a SQL database.
-Unfortunalty, when dealing with deeply nested and overlapping data (e.g. medical records, social data) trees and ontologies won't do.
+Unfortunalty, when dealing with deeply nested and overlapping data (e.g. medical records, social graphs) trees and ontologies won't do.
 We need to model graphs, a much more sparsely structured data model, but this leads to very complex table structures and very complex SQL queries.

-This pull syntax is inspired by the pull syntax that is used in [Datomic](datomic-pull), a database that is designed to model graph-like structures.
+This pull syntax is inspired by the pull syntax that is used in [Datomic][datomic-pull], a database that is designed to model graph-like structures.
 This gem plugs that syntax into ActiveRecord.
 As a bonus it makes querying trees and ontologies simple too!

 ## Installation